-I replaced the steering wheel with a small 13" Grant, it was no servo steering in this car so it was heavy to steer it !
+I replaced the steering wheel with a small 13" Grant, it was no power steering in this car so it was heavy to steer it !
 To control the automatic gearbox Chrysler didn't use a gear shifter these years, they used push button controls instead.
 Similar to the ones you see here to the climate control, but on left side of the steering wheel.

 I also made a new interior in red color and a black & white leopard inner roof.